chanzuckerberg/cryoet-data-portal-backend/ingestion_tools/README.md

 # Ingestion utilities

 This package contains ingestion scripts, libraries, and configurations for converting raw research datasets into a format compatible with the CryoET Data Portal.
+It also has scripts for other utilities for transforming configs.

+### Setup Docker

+If you don't already have docker setup, follow the instructions provided [here](https://www.docker.com/get-started/).

+`docker compose` utility is needed to execute the make commands, as the local application requires multiple containers to run simultaneously.
+Learn more about docker compose [here](https://docs.docker.com/compose/).
+To install `docker compose` follow the instructions provided [here](https://docs.docker.com/compose/install/).

 ## Setting up your local python environment